Laravel 10 One to Many Eloquent Relationship Tutorial

 Application Testing

-$ php artisan serve
+php artisan serve

-URLs
+Test URLs

 Get Comments – http://127.0.0.1:8000/get-comments/1

-Get Post detail– http://127.0.0.1:8000/get-post/1
+Get Post detail – http://127.0.0.1:8000/get-post/1

-We hope this article helped you to learn Laravel 10 One to Many Eloquent Relationship Tutorial in a very detailed way.
+We hope this article helped you to learn about Laravel 10 One to Many Eloquent Relationship Tutorial in a very detailed way.

 If you liked this article, then please subscribe to our YouTube Channel for PHP & it’s framework, WordPress, Node Js video tutorials.
 You can also find us on Twitter and Facebook.